victorkibet-code/movie-recomendation-app/README.md

     The application images dissapears in heroku
     Otherwise application works perfectly well, no bugs.

-## Technologies used
-    - JS
-    - HTML and CSS
-    - Fontawesome
-    - BOOTSRAP

 ### License
 *Licenced under the MIT Licence